Skip to Content

 Contact:

-Date: March 18, 2024
+Date: June 4, 2024

-Processing costs increased by 6.05% from $87.78 to $93.09/ton.
+Processing costs decreased by 7.69% from $93.09 to $85.93/ton.

 These survey results reflect the differing laws and collection options in the participating states.
-Four of the states have beverage container deposit laws.
+Four of the states included in this report have beverage container deposit laws.
 As a result, fewer glass bottles, PET bottles and aluminum cans are processed in MRFs in those states.
 Those MRFs are also likely to have less revenue from those recyclables.
 In addition, the report reflects a mix of single stream, dual stream, and source separation to collect recyclables with single stream being the most common approach.
 The type of collection used will have an impact on MRF design and operation.
 Thus, the data from this report reflects the unique blend of facilities and statewide laws in the reporting states.

 1Residuals refers to the incoming material that cannot be marketed and goes to disposal.
 The value without residuals reflects the value of a perfect ton of marketed material, while the value with residuals reflects the value of each ton processed with the costs associated of disposing unmarketable material.
 Note: In many cases, recovered glass goes to market but at a negative value.